HarryKing87/Javascript-Documentation/README.md

 # Javascript-Documentation

-For a long time, I've been wanting to begin with a personla documentation of my Javascript journey where I write down and note everything that I'm learning and at the same time people are learning with me...
+For a long time, I've been wanting to begin with a personal documentation of my Javascript journey where I write down and note everything that I'm learning and at the same time people are learning with me...

 Well, after some time and at a time in my life where Javascript is starting to look familiar to me, I decided to start this "project" and also start